anuaimi/cloudbuilder/README.md

 The idea for cloudbuilder was borne out of a frustration between using vagrant locally on my developer machine and then trying to deploy the application to a cloud

+##Installation##

 ##Using##
+ - if you have a clouldbuilder deployment file, all you have to do is run the following command cloudbuilder examples/sample.yml

+ #Creating Deployment File##
  - create a yaml file for the project that you want to deploy

 ##Building##